RaboliotLeGris/nienna/README.md

 # Nienna

+**/!\ Nienna is no longer actively be developed nor maintained**

 Nienna is a solution to upload and watch videos.
 It converts uploaded videos to HLS and serve it on demand.

-It later aims to allow streaming.

 ## Name origin: